axlan/gdx_tactics/DEV_JOURNAL.md

+# 9/28 Commenting code

+Mostly finished the actual restructuring.
+Going back through the code to comment it, fix warnings, and other cleanup.

+Learned you could classify TODOs in InelliJ so I added priority levels as I'm going through.

 # 9/27 Massive Cleanup

 Working on restructuring the code to make it cleaner.
 There are 3 main changes so far.